Irshadmeer/INS-group/content/research/research_area_1/index.md

 - **Network Virtualization for Energy Efficiency:** Exploring the use of network virtualization technologies to consolidate network resources, optimize energy usage, and improve scalability and flexibility.

-- **Smart Grid Integration:** Investigating the integration of mobile networks with smart grid infrastructure to leverage energy-aware scheduling and load balancing algorithms for efficient energy management.
+- **Base Station Sleep Mode Optimization:** Investigating the base station sleep mode to leverage load trends during the day and night  for efficient energy management.

 - **Lifecycle Assessment:** Conducting lifecycle assessments of mobile network infrastructure to identify opportunities for reducing environmental impact across the entire lifecycle, from manufacturing to disposal.